Dakota Hotels

-Dakota Hotels is a UK-based hotel brand with five locations, each with a brasserie-style Grill and cocktail Bars.
+Dakota Hotels is a UK-based hotel brand with five locations, each with a brasserie-style grill and cocktail bars.
 Dakota Hotels first opened two boutique hotels near Edinburgh Airport in South Queensferry, and in Eurocentral, Motherwell South East of Glasgow.
-The brand has now expanded into Central Glasgow, Leeds, and Manchester.
+The brand has now expanded into Central Glasgow, Leeds, Newcastle and Manchester.
 The brand was founded by Ken McCulloch and is owned by Evans Property Group.

 History

 The brand was named after the Douglas DC-3 aircraft introduced in 1936 for commercial air travel in the United States, which was designated the Dakota in Royal Air Force service.

 The press have reported celebrities as staying at Dakota Hotels including Hugh Jackman, Arnold Schwarzenegger, Katy Perry, Liam Gallagher, Stereophonics, The Stone Roses, Glenn Close, Melanie Brown, Noel Gallagher, Christian Slater, Gary Lineker, and Andy Murray.

 Brand Expansion

+The Dakota Hotel in Newcastle officially opened to the public on March 29, 2025.
+This marks the sixth location for the boutique hotel group Dakota Hotels.
+The hotel is situated on the Quayside, offering views of the Tyne River.

 Dakota Eurocentral was opened in 2006 as a new build in Motherwell, off the M8 motorway in Lanarkshire, followed subsequently by another new build in South Queensferry close to Edinburgh Airport by the Queensferry Crossing in 2007.

 A third hotel and the first city centre location was opened on West Regent Street in Glasgow in 2016 followed by a fourth on Greek street in Leeds in early 2017.

 The largest hotel is in Manchester city centre, near to Manchester Piccadilly railway station, with 137 bedrooms opened in May 2019.